JoyPeter-Atule/alx-low_level_programming/0x00-hello_world/README.md

-A simple C program using puts function
+Printing a smalling program using printf function